Don't see your question answered below? Contact me for the information you need.

-If you are looking for something that requires content and design (e.g., like a website or a brochure), I am happy to join forces with anyone you already have in mind.
+If you are looking for something that requires content and design (e.g., like an annual report, website or ebook), I am happy to join forces with anyone you already have in mind.
 Or, I can recommend a few experts for your consideration.
 The choice is yours.
 TOP

 11. What if I need something translated?